This article is the 1st part (and introduction) to a 9 part series on Universal Restoration vs Eternal Torment (hell).

 Eternal torment wasn’t officially adopted until 543 AD when the Roman Emperor Justinian called a Church council to make Universalism heresy.
 (By adopting an official declaration he himself wrote.)
 As for Emperor Justinian’s character, he murdered 30,000 innocent civilians during the Nika riots to secure his power.
 That’s not exactly the kind of person I want dictating Church doctrine.

-(Didn’t learn that in Church history did you?)
+(Didn’t learn that in a Church history class did you?)

 The above represents a very brief overview of both Eternal Torment and Universal Restoration.
 I will go into much more detail in the articles below.
 However, that should give you a good overview.

 One more thing I will add.
-I personally believe the believing Universalism produces more sincere and real Christians than believing eternal torment.
+I can see how believing Universalism could theoretically produce more sincere and real Christians than believing eternal torment.
 Why?
 Because of Romans.

 4 Or do you think lightly of the riches of His kindness and tolerance and patience, not knowing that the kindness of God leads you to repentance?

 Fear of hellfire can make a person change their actions, but won’t do anything for the heart.
-However, heart sins like hatred (which equals murder) and lust (which equals adultery) need a heart change.
-John
+However, heart sins like hatred (which equals murder) need a heart change.

 If the kindness of God leads you to repentance, than isn’t preaching hellfire counter-productive?